Katie201677/GCN-frontend-dev-task/README.md

 # Play Sports Network Frontend Development Task
 ## Update to navigation on globalcyclingnetwork.com for mobile view
 I have replicated the GCN homepage with a few tweaks to the navigation as detailed below.
 Further ideas that I did not have time to implement are also detailed below.

+To run:
+* npm run build
+* npm run deploy

 ### Summary of changes
 * Removed the buttons from the top red banner and replaced with text links as the buttons looked a bit crowded.